Salli-A/PCC-IPS/README.md

 (Need to close the Arduino IDE everytime the html file is changed for the change to take place.)

 Decide on coordinates of all anchors, insert them into the html file in the UWB_WiFi_Anchor_Station.
+Change the code so that the correct IP address of all anchors are correct.
+Change the code so that all the anchors connect to the same WiFi network.
+Insert the IP address of the station in a browser of the device which is inteded to display the information.